luizalabs/mitose/README.md

 ## TODO
 - Reboot controllers (to update configurations).
 - Interval by controller.
+- AWS Keys by controller
 - Admin to _CRUD_ the configs.
 - Kubernetes Deploy Yaml.
-- Get namespace by env.